-Are you unemployed or low-income?
-Have you been laid off or been notified there will be a lay-off?
-If so, you might qualify for a government grant that can really help you get trained, certified and placed in your new job.
+Are you unemployed or under-employed?
+Have you been laid off or received a notice of lay-off?
+If so, you might qualify for a grant that can really help you get trained, certified and placed in your new job.
 There is no cost to you.
-Let’s see if you are eligible!
+Let’s see if you qualify!

-According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much stronger than average.
-Cyberseek.org’s supply and demand heat map shows over 300,000 job openings across the United States.
+According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much faster than average.
+Cyberseek.org’s supply and demand heat map shows over 700,000 job openings across the United States.
 Some markets are even better than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 4,000 job opening and the amount of certified workers is very low.
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the supply of certified workers is very small.
 The cyber-crime epidemic is expected to triple the number of open positions over the next five years.
-Employers badly need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security
+Employers desperately need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

-If you have management experience, one of the most high demand job opportunities is in project management.
-In the Tampa/St. Petersburg job market the demand is especially strong for project managers and pays quite well.
-The Project Management Professional (PMP) is the most sought after credential for this field.
-Forbes magazine ranked this certification second for 2019.
-Other certifications in this field include ITIL, PMI-Agile and Scrum Master
+If you have prior management experience, one of the strongest job opportunities is in project management.
+In the Tampa/St. Petersburg job market the demand is especially high for project managers and pays quite well.
+The Project Management Professional (PMP) is the most sought after certification for this field.
+Forbes magazine consistently ranks this certification in the top 5 each year.
+Other certifications in this field include ITIL, PMI-Agile, and Scrum Master

 Responsible administrative assistants perform several administrative jobs and clerical tasks.
-Duties include providing help to managers and employees, helping in every day business needs and managing the company’s general administrative duties.
-The more skilled administrative assistants can make a surprisingly good income if they have the necessary requirements.
-Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this career.
+Duties include providing help to managers and employees, assisting in every day business needs and managing the company’s general administrative duties.
+The more qualified administrative assistants can make a surprisingly good salary if they have the necessary abilities.
+Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this profession.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-It provides free training grants to help people get trained, certified and placed in high demand fields such as information technology, cyber-security, business analysis, project management and more.
-The idea is that there are professions in which there are not enough certified people and there are declining fields in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) addresses this issue by providing free funding for career training in high demand fields to those who qualify for this grant.
-This training is intended to make your resume marketable so you can get hired and get back into the workforce.
+WIOA provides no cost training grants to help people get trained, certified and placed in high demand careers such as IT, cyber-security, business intelligence, project management and more.
+The idea is that there are careers in which there are not enough certified people and there are declining careers in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) addresses this problem by providing no cost funding for job training in high demand fields to those who are eligible for this grant.
+This training is intended to make your skills marketable so you can get hired and get back into the workforce.
 This is a grant, not a loan.
-If you are eligible, everything is covered, even the exam.
+If you qualify, everything is paid for, even the exam.
 The amounts vary by county but can be as high as $10,000 depending where you live.

-This is a jobs program so you must select a program where there is a high expectation of gainingemployment.
+This is a jobs program so you must choose a program where there is a high likelihood of employment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
 They want to make sure you select an occupation that is in high demand.
-For each authorized occupation, there will be authorized training programs to choose from.
+For each approved career, there will be approved training plans to choose from.

-The three most common classes are: Dislocated Worker, Adult Low Income and Youth (18 -25).
-If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a notice of layoff or are a military spouse you might qualify as a Dislocated worker.
-If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and number of people in your family, then you could qualify under Adult Low Income.
-For youths age 18-24, you might qualify if you are not enrolled in school.
+The 3 most typical categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you might be eligible as a Dislocated worker.
+If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and family size, then you could be eligible under Adult Low Income.
+For youths age 18-24, you might be eligible if you are not currently in school.
 You must also be found to be “suitable.”
 This is not an automatic approval.
-The process is perplexing so it is best to discuss this with us first to see if you are eligible.
+The process is complicated so it is best to discuss this with us beforehand to see if you qualify.

-You want a plan that can be finished in a short period of time that will boost your marketability enough to help get you hired.
-We look at the best ways to take advantage of your experience to add a certification that will make you attractive to recruiters and easier to place.
-Some career choices are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.
+You want a plan that can be finished in a short period of time that will boost your marketability enough to help get you placed.
+We look at the best ways to use your work history to add a certification that will make you attractive to employers and easier to get hired.
+Some career choices are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

-There is no cost to you if you qualify.
-No reimbursement or any out of pocket expenses.
+There is no cost to you if you are eligible.
+Nothing to pay or any personal expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
 We will be working with a very bureaucratic government agency.
-The steps are as clear as mud.
-A lot of schools are reluctant to work with WIOA if they can avoid doing so.
-I highly advise you work with an expert.
+The steps are overly complicated.
+Many schools are reluctant to work with WIOA if they can avoid doing so.
+I highly advise you consult with an expert.

 Yes!
-The whole intent of this program is to help you get back in the workforce.
-We have teamed up with a staffing firm that has devoted a person to work at our location exclusively with our clients.
-She assists with your resume, cover letter, LinkedIn profile, interview skills and most importantly, getting your resume in front of hiring managers.
+The whole intent of this grant is to help you get a job.
+We have partnered with a staffing firm that has devoted a person to work at our location exclusively with our clients.
+She helps with your resume, cover letter, LinkedIn profile, interview skills and most importantly, getting your resume in front of hiring managers.
 We work with over three thousand employers in Central Florida who use us for their training requirements.
-A lot of them recruit from us so we get many job leads that are not accessible to the general public.
+Many of them recruit from us so we get many job leads that are not available to the general public.
 Over half the jobs we have helped place people in are not even advertised.